 And on prices, from the Census Bureau:

 The following graph shows the median and average new home prices.
-The average price in January 2023 was $474,400 down 5.3% year-over-year.
-The median price was $427,500 down 0.7% year-over-year.
-This suggests a year-over-year decrease in prices, although both the median and the average are impacted by the mix of homes sold.
+The average price in May 2023 was $487,300 down 7% year-over-year.
+The median price was $416,300 down 8% year-over-year.
+Both the median and the average are impacted by the mix of homes sold.

 The last graph shows the percent of new homes sold by price.